Ballinamore: History

 After the 5th century, the Conmaicne settled this area, displacing and absorbing an older tribe named the "Masraigh".
 These Conmhaícne ancestors were called the "Cenel Luachán".
 This is the origins of Ballinamore.

-In 1244, the town (baile) was named Ath na Chuirre ("ford of the afflictions") because, according to the Irish Annals, a hospital dedicated to Saint John the Baptist (spital) stood beside the ford.
+In 1244, the town (baile) was named Áth na Chuirre ("ford of the afflictions") because, according to the Irish Annals, a hospital dedicated to Saint John the Baptist (spital) stood beside the ford.
 Saint Bridget's church, and holy-well, stood on a high hill one kilometre north of present-day town.

 In 1256, the Battle of Magh Slecht occurred nearby, leading to the division of Bréifne between the O'Rourkes of North Leitrim and the O'Reillys of East Bréifne (modern-day County Cavan).

 In 1621, the name 'Ballinamore' is first mentioned, when under the Plantation of Leitrim, the "Manor of Ballinamore" was granted to Sir Fenton Parsons with 600 acre of arable land.

 Around 1693, Ballinamore Iron works was established, and in production until circa 1747 when the business was put up for sale, the assets including a furnace, forge, slitting mill, mine yards, coal yards, large quantities of pig iron, mine and coals.
 The native Irish forests bounding the parish were exhausted for this mining.

 In the 18th century, dispossessed Catholics from County Down settled in the area.

 In 1860, the Ballinamore and Ballyconnell Canal was opened, but declined in use after 24 October 1887, the date Ballinamore railway station opened.
 The railway station was part of the narrow gauge Cavan and Leitrim Railway and was the hub of the line, with the locomotive depot and works.
 It was the point where the line from Dromod through Mohill and Ballinamore to Belturbet branched to Kiltubrid, Drumshanbo and Arigna.
 The railway line was used until closure on 1 April 1959.

 In the 19th, and early 20th centuries, annual fairs were held at Ballinamore on- 12 May, and 12 November.

 In 1925, Ballinamore town comprised 163 houses, approximately 28 being licensed to sell alcohol.

 In 1994, the Ballinamore and Ballyconnell Canal was reopened as the Shannon–Erne Waterway and marketed as a tourist/cruising waterway.

 Annalistic references

-Various Irish Annals mention the baile of Ath na Cuirre, i.e. Ballinamore, in 1244AD.
-A Connachta army marched from Fenagh, County Leitrim towards the baile, presumably along the R202 route.
-At the Yellow river ford, today's bridge into main street, the soldiers vandalised the nearby Hospital of Saint John the Baptist, accidentally killing one of their own, an important leader of Clann Murtagh O'Connor named Mhaghnusa mic Muircertaig Muimnigh.
+Various Irish Annals mention the baile of Áth na Cuirre, i.e. Ballinamore, in 1244 AD.
+A Connachta army marched from nearby Fenagh towards the baile, presumably along the R202 route.
+At the Yellow River ford, today's bridge into the Main Street, the soldiers vandalised the nearby Hospital of Saint John the Baptist, accidentally killing one of their own, an important leader of Clann Murtagh O'Connor named Mhaghnusa mic Muircertaig Muimnigh.